NateEag/nateeag.com/drafts/christianity/questions.md

   - Genesis 3:22 - 24 (denial of eternal life by preventing access to Tree)

 - When Jesus says "No man comes to the Father except through Me," does that imply you must know him personally to enter into His kingdom?

-I'm wondering here about Lewis' idea of people from other religions being saved through Christ despite not knowing who He is, as depicted in The Last Battle.
+  I'm wondering here about Lewis' speculation about people from other religions being saved through Christ despite not knowing who He is, as depicted in The Last Battle.

+- What on earth do the striped rods Jacob makes in Genesis 30 have to do with anything?
+Is it just something he did that had no impact on anything?
+Is it an elliptic description of some breeding practice that actually makes sense but doesn't translate clearly?